 COMPARE Process

 Categorizing proteins has a long history, primarily for understanding taxonomy and genetic relatedness through biosystematics.
-More specialized groupings help understand related structure and function and the evolution of that relatedness across organisms.
-With increasing exposure to novel foods and feeds through greater global distribution and through the use of biotechnology (GM crops), it became necessary to better understand similarities of allergenic proteins across organisms and how newly discovered allergens might be related to those with which we were already familiar.
-As a result, growing attention was given in particular to organizing allergenic proteins into structurally and functionally related protein groups, all contained within an accessible database.
-An effort in this area was initiated in 2016 by the ILSI Health and Environmental Sciences Institute (HESI) Protein Allergenicity Technical Committee (PATC) to develop a new allergen sequence data resource for public access: the COMprehensive Protein Allergen REsource (COMPARE) database.
+More specialized groupings have helped elucidate related structure and function and the evolution of those relationships across organisms.
+With increasing exposure to novel foods and feeds due to greater global distribution and advancements in biotechnology (e.g., genetically modified crops), the need to better understand the similarities of allergenic proteins across organisms became evident.
+Additionally, there was a growing need to identify how newly discovered allergens relate to those already known.
+As a result, attention increasingly focused on organizing allergenic proteins into structurally and functionally related groups within an accessible database.
+In 2016, the ILSI Health and Environmental Sciences Institute (HESI) Protein Allergenicity Technical Committee (PATC) initiated an effort to develop a new allergen sequence data resource for public access: the COMprehensive Protein Allergen REsource (COMPARE) database.

-A unique aspect of allergens is the phenomenon of clinically relevant cross-reactivity, in which allergic responses occur when IgE antibodies (those responsible for the allergic cascade) recognize proteins other than the original sensitizing allergen due to shared structural features.
-Most allergens belong to a handful of structural protein families (Ferreira et al., 2004).
-Structural similarities at both the primary (amino acid sequence) and tertiary (folding) levels confer cross-reactivity to proteins from diverse sources.
-Cross-reactive proteins share tertiary structures, but proteins with shared tertiary structures do not necessarily cross-react.
-Changes in primary structure by amino acid substitutions may not interfere with protein folding but may completely disrupt the antibody binding epitope.
-At 25% amino acid shared identity, protein folding may be similar, but clinically relevant cross-reactivity is quite rare below 50% identity and often requires greater than 70% identity (Aalberse, 2001).
+A unique aspect of allergens is the phenomenon of clinically relevant cross-reactivity, in which allergic responses occur when IgE antibodies (responsible for triggering the allergic cascade) recognize proteins other than the original sensitizing allergen due to shared structural features.
+Most allergens belong to a limited number of structural protein families (Ferreira et al., 2004).
+Structural similarities at both the primary (amino acid sequence) and tertiary (folding) levels confer cross-reactivity among proteins from diverse sources.
+While cross-reactive proteins share tertiary structures, proteins with shared tertiary structures do not necessarily cross-react.
+Changes in primary structure through amino acid substitutions may not affect protein folding but can completely disrupt the antibody binding epitope.
+At 25% amino acid sequence identity, protein folding may be similar, but clinically relevant cross-reactivity is rare below 50% identity and often requires greater than 70% identity (Aalberse, 2001).

 It is important to identify cross-reactivity potential for novel proteins as previously sensitized individuals may be at risk for allergic responses to a food or protein source not known to cause allergy, such as a food which contains a transgenic protein from another source organism.
 A compilation of allergens with known amino acid sequences allows for a screening process whereby proteins with unknown allergenic potential can be compared to known allergens as a group.
 The sequence comparison is crucial for the bioinformatic analysis of potential allergenicity, in silico, before a novel food is made commercially available.
 The goal is to identify proteins that may be related to a degree that enough structural similarity exists to warrant further experimental investigation into its potential to be cross-reactive.